pbplop29/sonafront/README.md

 And inside "Client" folder, do:

-npm install firebase axios react-burger-menu react-photo-gallery react-modal-image react-hide-on-scroll
+npm install firebase axios react-burger-menu react-photo-gallery react-modal-image react-hide-on-scroll uuid react-google-recaptcha

 And to start the server, do: